laurentperrinet/laurentperrinet.github.io/content/talk/2010-12-17-tauc-talk/index.md

   Image Analysis to Neurogeometry of the Brain*'
 title: 'Probabilistic models of the low-level visual system: the role of prediction in detecting motion'
-tags: ["bayesian-modelling", "motion-perception"]
+tags:
-categories: ["Computational Neuroscience", "NeuroAI & Machine Learning", "Outreach & Public Engagement", "Theoretical Neuroscience"]
+- bayesian-modelling
+- motion-perception
+categories:
+- Computational Neuroscience
+- NeuroAI & Machine Learning
+- Theoretical Neuroscience
-projects: [""]
+projects:
+- tout-public
 ---
 An event ranging "From Mathematical Image Analysis to Neurogeometry of the Brain" Ladislav Tauc & GDR MSPC neurosciences conference.
 * related publication from Mina Khoei @ [TAUC 2012]({{< ref "/publication/khoei-10-tauc/index.md" >}})